HexedPress/dad6/README.md

-# troupe-doomsday
+# Do Anything D6 Games
-Rules compendium for the "Troupe: Doomsday" TTRPG
+Rules compendium for the Do Anything D^ family of tabletop role-playing games